cpaniaguam/dsa201f21/Labs/Lab2a.md

 sample_mean <- mean(sample(oak_sample,100))
 print(sample_mean)
 ```
-This is fairly large sample.
+This is a fairly large sample.
 It's natural to expect the sample mean to be quite close to the population mean, 50000.
 Verify this.

 ## Tasks
 1. Take 10,000 samples (with replacement) and their corresponding means from `oak_sample`.